top of page

 WCSD’s state share of funding has decreased by 20% since Fiscal Year 2021, which means the state has expected local taxpayers to pay more to fund their local public schools.
 As of the end of fiscal year 2024, the state funds approximately 27% of the school district’s general operations and local property taxes support approximately 64%.

 Property tax levies are designed, through House Bill 920 reduction factors, to generate an amount of revenue based on when the levy was passed by voters.
-For example with this ballot issue, the county auditor estimates that the school district would receive an additional amount of revenue in the amount of $20.8 million annually from the operating levy beginning in calendar year 2025.
-When the county auditor assesses the same properties in calendar year 2025 and every year after that, it would set the millage amount so that the school district will receive approximately $20.8 million annually on current properties.
-So even if property values increase, the school district will not receive any additional revenue from that levy.
-The only exception to that is the school district would receive new revenue from the levy for any new construction, which is not included in the reduction factor calculations in the year it is added to the tax rolls.
+So even if property values increase, the school district will not receive any additional revenue from previous levies with one exception.
+The only exception to that is the school district would receive new revenue from a levy for any new construction, which is not included in the reduction factor calculations in the year it is added to the tax rolls, as long as the new construction is not given a tax abatement (tax abatements mean the property owner does not pay taxes on the improved values).

 House Bill 920 was enacted in 1976 to protect taxpayers against rising taxes due to property values increasing.
 What that also means is that the school district does not receive increases in revenue that keep up with inflation and the cost of doing business.